cryptonlx/crypto/readme.md

   - List responses should have pagination parameters to return subset as result.
 - Greater API Flexibility
   - Currency Value and Unit Type
-    - Support for multi currency type.
+    - Support for cross-currency transfer.
     - Decide on value type assignment in PostgreSQL.
 There are a few options to choose from:
       - Multiply value by 1000x and store as `bigint`.
       - Store as floating point.